Our Spiritual Care Team

-Chaplain Beth Kelly, Staff Chaplain
+Chaplain Elizabeth (Beth) Kelly, Staff Chaplain

 Sister Maria Rios, Staff Chaplain

 Sister Rios is a vowed member with the Sisters of Mary Reparatrix in the Roman Catholic Church.
 She holds a master’s degree in religion and religious education from Fordham University.
 She is a board-certified chaplain with the National Association of Catholic Chaplains and director for Roman Catholic services in the pastoral care department at NYU Langone Hospital—Brooklyn.
-Prior to coming to NYU Langone Hospital—Brooklyn, Sister Rios served as a chaplain at Mercy Memorial Hospital in Monroe, Michigan.
+Before coming to NYU Langone Hospital—Brooklyn, Sister Rios served as a chaplain at Mercy Memorial Hospital in Monroe, Michigan.
 Sister Rios is fluent in Spanish and English.

 Chaplain Lilo Carr Rivera, Palliative Care Chaplain

 As palliative care chaplain, Chaplain Rivera works with patients and families who are coping with serious or chronic illness.
-Chaplain Lilo has a master’s degree in social work.
+Chaplain Rivera has a master’s degree in social work.
 She is pursuing a master’s degree in spiritual direction from General Theological Seminary.
 She was a chaplain resident at NYU Langone Hospital—Brooklyn and also worked as a social worker for the Jewish Board of Family and Children’s Services and the United Kingdom Mission to the United Nations.